kube-logging/kube-logging.github.io/content/docs/configuration/crds/v1beta1/fluentbit_types.md

 ### forceHotReloadAfterGrace (bool, optional) {#fluentbitspec-forcehotreloadaftergrace}

 HotReload pauses all inputs and waits until they finish.
-In certain situations this is unacceptable, for example if an output is down for a longer time.
+In certain situations this is unacceptable, for example, if an output is down for a longer time.
 An undocumented option called "Hot_Reload.Ensure_Thread_Safety Off" can be used at the [SERVICE] config to force hotreload after the grace period.
-Please note that it might result in a SIGSEGV, but worst case kubelet will restart the container.
+Note that it might result in a SIGSEGV, but worst case kubelet will restart the container.
 See https://github.com/fluent/fluent-bit/pull/7509

 ### forwardOptions (*ForwardOptions, optional) {#fluentbitspec-forwardoptions}